Spsden/skim_kernel/README.md

 - The BART model requires sufficient GPU memory for optimal performance
 - All services log their activities for debugging and monitoring

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests (if available)
-5. Submit a pull request

-## 📄 License

-[Add your license information here]

 ## 👤 Author